 What Determines How Long Benzodiazepines Stay In Your System?

 The specific drug taken and amount consumed along with the age, weight, gender, and drug-taking habits of the user all influence the length of time a benzodiazepine stays in your system.
 Other factors include how the drug was taken, whether other drugs were used, what the ethnicity of the user is, and whether the user suffers from medical conditions such as kidney problems.
-However, there are some general guidelines that can be used to determine how long a benzodiazepine will be detectable in the body.
+However, there are some general guidelines that can be used to determine how long a benzodiazepine stay in the body.

 What Are Benzodiazepines?

 Benzodiazepines, or benzos, are mostly classified as class Schedule IV drugs under the Controlled Substances Act.
 Usually, benzodiazepines are prescribed to address anxiety disorders and sleep issues, but they also treat disorders like epilepsy that cause seizures.
 Benzos replaced a much more powerful and dangerous class of drugs, barbiturates, because of their reduced risk and increased success rate.
 As central nervous system depressants, benzodiazepines pose a serious risk when mixed with drugs that act similarly, like alcohol.
 Though the combination of benzodiazepines and alcohol can be dangerous, benzodiazepines are prescribed to people suffering from the effects of alcohol withdrawal.
 As benzodiazepine prescriptions have increased in number, so too has the popularity of taking them recreationally.
 Xanax is a particularly popular drug to abuse, leading to nicknames like “bars” because of the unique, rectangular shape of many Xanax pills.